December 21, 2021

 If you’re self-employed or a small business owner, you may be eligible to open another type of retirement account.
 It’s called the Simplified Employee Pension plan, or SEP IRA.
 If you own a business in addition to having regular job, you may still be able to open this type of retirement account.
 One big benefit is that these plans usually come with higher contribution limits, which we’ll get into below.

-You may be able to put more money into a SEP IRA than a Traditional or Roth IRA.
-For the 2021 tax year, an employer can contribute up to $58,000 or 25% of an employee’s salary (whichever is less) into a SEP IRA account.
+You may be able to put more money into a SEP IRA than a traditional or Roth IRA.
+For the 2021 tax year, an employer can contribute up to $58,000 ($61,000 for 2022) or 25% of an employee’s salary (whichever is less) into a SEP IRA account.
 You can choose how much you want to contribute, and once you start, you're not required to contribute every year.

 What’s more, as a business owner, you can make these pre-tax contributions for yourself.
 But there's one caveat if you have employees: The IRS says employers must also contribute the same percentage on behalf of all eligible employees.